Greenberg-Shalom's Commensurator Hypothesis and Applications: Notation, standing assumptions, and definitions of irreducibility

+Most irreducible groups we consider will be discrete, but we do not assume this for the purposes of the above definition. \begin{rem} If $G$ is simple, then irreducibility is equivalent to $\bbQ_p$-Zariski density. \end{rem}

-\begin{rem} Any discrete irreducible subgroup $\Theta\subseteq G$ has unbounded projections to every simple factor $G_i$: If $G$ itself is simple, this follows from Zariski-denseness of $\Theta$.
+{ \begin{lemma} Any discrete irreducible subgroup $\Theta\subseteq G$ has unbounded projections to every simple factor $G_i$.
+Moreover the set of elements projected to any bounded open set in $G/G_i$ is already unbounded in $G_i$. \end{lemma}

+\begin{proof} If $G$ itself is simple, this follows from Zariski density of $\Theta$.
 If there is more than one factor, then for any factor $G_i$, the image of $\Theta$ in $G/G_i$ is indiscrete.
-For any bounded open set $U\subseteq G/G_i$, the set $\Theta_U$ of elements of $\Theta$ with image in $U$ is infinite and has discrete projection to $G_i$, and therefore is unbounded in $G_i$.
+For any bounded open set $U\subseteq G/G_i$, the set $\Theta_U$ of elements of $\Theta$ with image in $U$ is infinite and has discrete projection to $G_i$, and therefore is unbounded in $G_i$.\end{proof}}